AnkushSarkar10/pixi-dashed-line/README.md

 The texture-based approach (`options.useTexture = true`) is useful when the geometry is very large or very small as PIXI.Graphics does not handle those cases well (see https://www.html5gamedevs.com/topic/24876-weird-lines-when-using-extreme-coordinate-values/).
 You'll know you need this if zooming in and out on the dashed line causes out of memory errors :)

 ### Technical Notes on options.useTexture = true
-`options.useTexture=true` does not use pixi.js's line joins and caps for connecting lines (see https://mattdesl.svbtle.com/drawing-lines-is-hard): instead it uses `Graphics.lineTextureStyle` to supply a texture to draw the dashed lines.
+`options.useTexture=true` does not use pixi.js's line joins and caps for connecting lines (see https://mattdesl.svbtle.com/drawing-lines-is-hard): instead it uses `Graphics.StrokeStyle` to supply a texture to draw the dashed lines.
 The texture needs a custom matrix to properly rotate the dash based on the angle of the next line (and to translate the texture so it starts properly (see https://www.html5gamedevs.com/topic/45698-begintexturefill/)).
 Without the matrix, the dash's length will change as the line's angle changes.

 Regrettably, pixi.js does not provide a mechanism to change the matrix of a texture without breaking the current line with a moveTo command.
 (This was my key insight that finally got this working.
 I banged my head many hours trying to figure out why the texture did not rotate properly.
 The answer was that you have to moveTo before changing the matrix.)